anastasiiaxfr/itg-base/content/en/about/_index.md

 ---
-title: "About"
+title: "Сompany"
-sub_title: "Погнали к нам в команду"
+sub_title: "Accept the rhythm of crypto-trading, where each movement coincides with your breathing"
 title_before: ""
 titile_after: ""